stefan-hoeck/idris2-digest/docs/Packages.md

 ## Package Processing

-All functions described in this section are in module `Idris.Package` unless an different namespace is specified explicitly.
+All functions described in this section are in module `Idris.Package` unless a different namespace is specified explicitly.

-From point of view of the Idris drive, the main entry point into package processing is function `processPackageOpts`, which partitions command line options into one or more packaging commands plus their settings.
+From point of view of the Idris driver, the main entry point into package processing is function `processPackageOpts`, which partitions command line options into one or more packaging commands plus their settings.
 The commands found are then passed on to `processPackage`.